 In a city that both claims status as the “Cradle of the Confederacy” and “Birthplace of the Civil Rights Movement,” The More Up Campus will create a holistic space where art, history, and health come together and conversations take place around the legacy of slavery, Black women’s maternal health, and reproductive justice.

 Team members include: Michelle Browder, Deleso Alford, Stephen Browder, J.C.
 Hallman, and Geneva Watford.

 To contest gentrification in a major urban center within the U.S.-Mexico borderlands, La Doce envisions flipping notions of who gets honored with monuments from heroic mythical figures to local residents through the creation of “altars to barrio workers” and “sites of memory and resiliency” for a new blueprint of recognition.

-Team members include: Imelda G. Cortez, Vanessa Cordova, Claudio Rodriguez, Nelda Liliana Ruiz Calles, Lane Santa Cruz, Carlos Valenzuela.
+Team members include: Imelda G. Cortez, Vanessa Cordova, Claudio Rodriguez, Nelda Liliana Ruiz Calles, Lane Santa Cruz, and Carlos Valenzuela.